An Inner Darkness (Bay City Paranormal Investigations book 5) is now available for purchase from all the usual vendors.

 All hell’s about to break loose.
 Literally.

 After more than a year as a couple—and plenty of bumps along the road—Sam Raintree and Dr. Bo Broussard are finally settling into life together.
 Bo has come to terms with his sexuality, their business is thriving, and Sam has begun to accept his role as a step-parent of sorts to Bo’s sons, Sean and Adrian.
-The only real dark spot is Bo’s ex-wife, Janine.
+If only Adrian could accept him, the only dark spot would be his less-than-friendly relationship with Bo’s ex-wife, Janine.

 When eleven-year-old Adrian begins exhibiting signs of psychokinesis—the same ability which allows Sam to manipulate interdimensional portals—the friction between Sam, Bo and Janine escalates.
 Sam and Bo have reason to believe Adrian’s raw, uncontrolled talent poses a danger to him and those around him.
 Janine, however, believes Sam and Bo are encouraging dangerous delusions on Adrian’s part.
 Common ground is nonexistent, anger and hard words ever-present.